barbatus/typescript/README.md

 ````
 ## ES6

-Since Meteor 1.4, which is based on Node.js v4.x, it's possible to use ES6 on the server
+From Meteor 1.4 and on, it's possible to use ES6 on the server.
-(limited to the subset of ES6 supported by v4.x).

 If you want to compile into ES6 on the server, put a `tsconfig.json` into the server folder:
 ```json